 It is common to have a mild fever for the first 24-48 hours after the operation.
-Please call Dr Morrissey's rooms or see your GP if there is a persistent fever greater than 38.5 degrees.
+Please call our Practice or see your GP if there is a persistent fever greater than 38.5 degrees.

 The maximum discomfort will occur in the first couple of days to week after surgery.
 You may experience some headaches.
 Patients often describe their discomfort as similar to a head cold.
 Take the pain medication as prescribed.

 Minor bruising and swelling may occur around the eyes and face, which may be more obvious in the mornings.

 When to call the Doctor

 - If you have any extreme swelling or bruising that is not settling;